poanetwork/poa-devops/README.md

 ```
 cp group_vars/all.example group_vars/all
 ```
-and set the following variables:
+and set the following variables in it:
 * `poa_role` - node's role (one of `bootnode`, `validator`, `moc`, `explorer`, `netstat`)
 * `access_key` - s3 access key
 * `secret_key` - s3 secret key